particle-iot/docs/src/content/en/shared/api.md

 ### Variables

-Imagine you have a temperature sensor attached to the A0 pin of your Spark Core and your firmware has exposed the value of the sensor as a Spark variable.
+Imagine you have a temperature sensor attached to the A0 pin of your Particle device and your firmware has exposed the value of the sensor as a Particle variable.

 ```cpp
 /* FIRMWARE */